Igalia/wpewebkit.org/_posts/blog-06-integrating-wpe.md

 Note that the `reboot()` system call above will most likely fail because it needs administrative privileges.
-While the browser process could run as `root` to sidestep this issue&mdash;definitely *not* recommended!&mdash;, it would be better to grant the `CAP_SYS_BOOT` capability to the process, and *much* better to let ask the system manager daemon to handle the job.
+While the browser process could run as `root` to sidestep this issue&mdash;definitely *not* recommended!&mdash;it would be better to grant the `CAP_SYS_BOOT` capability to the process, and *much* better to ask the system manager daemon to handle the job.
 In machines using [systemd](https://systemd.io/) a good option is to call the `.Halt()` and `.Reboot()` methods of its `org.freedesktop.systemd1` interface.